- Majors, Departments and Programs

 An introduction to the imagination of symbolic order and chaos in German literature and popular culture.
-The course traces stories as well as contemporary media and film productions of witches and wonders in Grimm?s fairy tales, works by Kafka, Hesse and others.
-Included is an optional section that meets for an additional hour each week to discuss supplemental readings in German.
+The course traced stories as well as contemporary media and film productions of witches and wonders in Grimm's fairy tales, works by Kafka, Hesse and others.
+Included was an optional section for an additional hour each week to discuss supplemental readings in German.

 Art, Entertainment and Propaganda: German Culture Through Film - German